-IV.
-REPRESENTING 💢 As an association of hospital and healthcare employers, one of HOSPEEM's key objectives is MEMBERS VIEWS to represent the views of its members to the European institutions, including the European Commission.
-During its first two years as a Social Partner, HOSPEEM has represented its member's views by responding formally in writing to European Commission consultations and through its networking activities with key individuals from the European Institutions.
-Both these methods have been successful in ensuring that the views of employers have been heard at the highest levels.

-As a recognised Social Partner in the hospital sector, the European Commission (in particular the Directorate General on Employment, Social Affairs and Equal Opportunities-EMPL) has an obligation, following Article 138 of the EC Treaty, to consult HOSPEEM on any draft proposals concerning social policies in the hospital sector.
+- > As an association of hospital and healthcare employers, one of HOSPEEM's key objectives is to represent the views of its members to the European institutions, including the European Commission.
+As a Social Partner, HOSPEEM has represented its member's views by responding formally in writing to European Commission consultations and through its networking activities with key individuals from the European Institutions.
+Both these methods have been successful in ensuring that the views of employers have been heard at the highest levels. - > As a recognised Social Partner in the hospital sector, the European Commission (in particular the Directorate General on Employment, Social Affairs and Equal Opportunities-EMPL) has an obligation, following Article 154 of the TFEU (Treaty on the Functioning of the European Union) to consult HOSPEEM on any draft proposals concerning social policies in the hospital sector.
 Moreover, HOSPEEM has the opportunity to give its views on open consultations relevant to the healthcare sector, such as those launched by the Directorate General on Health and Consumers-SANCO.
-As a result, in the past two years HOSPEEM has responded to several European Commission consultations on behalf of its members.
+As a result, HOSPEEM has responded to several European Commission consultations on behalf of its members.
 The responses submitted have been formed from a consensus view of all the members.
-HOSPEEM has responded to the Commission on three issues that were relevant to the hospital and healthcare sector.
-The issues were:

-- > DG SANCO consultation regarding Community action on health services - DG EMPL first stage consultation of the Social Partners on protecting European healthcare workers from blood-borne infections due to needlestick injuries - DG EMPL guestionnaire on the practical implementation of Directive 2003 / 88 / EC concerning certain aspects of the organisation of working time.
+HOSPEEM has responded to the Commission on a number of issues that are relevant to the hospital and healthcare sector.
+The issues were: - DG SANCO consultation regarding Community action on health services - DG EMPL first stage consultation of the Social Partners on protecting European healthcare workers from blood- borne infections due to needlestick injuries